sudo-JohnP/IBM-Cybersec-Cert/README.md

 I will be using this as a space to document my journey as I complete the *IBM SkillsBuild Cybersecurity Certificate*

 ## In this space I will:
-  - Capture notes
+  - Share activities completed throughout the course
-  - Build mini projects
+  - Share and extend Capstone Projects to make for a more complete and hands-on experience
-  - Extend Capstone Projects to make for a more complete and hands-on experience
+  - Include write-ups for each project

-## Topics Covered (In Progress):
+## Topics Covered:
   - GRC and Data Privacy
   - Vulnerability Management
   - System and Network Security